How is Diesel Engine Maintenance Different from Gasoline Engine Maintenance?

 The engine overhaul is the most common maintenance that is usually done on cars every certain period of kilometers.
 In both cases, the oil and the different filters are changed, but the main differences focus on the constant change of the fuel filter in the case of Diesel , while in Gasoline engines this filter is secondary.

+Also, check that the spark plugs are not encrusted with oil residues or charcoal.
 Regarding the types of oil used, the most modern Diesel engines are equipped with Anti-Particulate Filters, so the oil must be specific for this type of system and have the approval of the vehicle manufacturer.

-On the other hand we have the engine belts, both the Accessories and the Distribution belts.
+On the other hand, we have the engine belts, both the Accessories and the Distribution belts.
 In the case of accessory belts, maintenance does not differ depending on the type of motor.
 It is usually replaced together with the timing belt or in case of disassembly for an intervention.
 In any case, if it shows abnormal wear or cracks it must also be replaced.

 In the case of timing belts, things already differ much more.
 In the older Diesel engines, their replacement had to be done between 90,000 and 120,000 km, while today thanks to Common Rail technologies their life is extended until after 200,000 km, even being changed every 240,000 km.
 In the case of gasoline engines, its replacement is still recommended between 120,000 km and 150,000 km, depending on the manufacturer.
 In the event that the distribution was controlled by a metal chain, there are no maintenance differences between different types of engines.